wp-plugins/dilmot-live-qa-chats/readme.txt

 === Dilmot live Q&A chats ===
 Contributors: guyaloni, dilmot
 Donate link:
-Tags: interview, Q&A, Dilmot, chat, moderation, live, comments, debate
+Tags: live blogging, interview, Q&A, Dilmot, chat, moderation, live, comments, debate
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Requires at least: 3.5
 Tested up to: 4.1
-Stable tag: 1.1
+Stable tag: 1.2

-The Dilmot plugin allows you to host real-time Q&A chats in your WordPress site by linking your WordPress site with your Dilmot.com account.
+The Dilmot plugin allows you to host live blogging sessions and real-time Q&A chats in your WordPress site by linking your WordPress site with your Dilmot.com account.

 == Description ==